You know that thing when you hear something that bounces off of your brain and you just can’t take it in? Or when it makes your head explode?

 Here’s the secret: You are in charge of your brain.

 When your head explodes, you can choose how you put the pieces back together.
+You’re not Humpty-Dumpty.

 You don’t have to think those old thoughts, believe those old beliefs.
 You can choose to alter them, to be more in alignment with what you want.
 You can operate the jackhammer!